Quantum advantage in training binary neural networks: Quantum binary neurons

+Let us consider the elementary instance of a classical binary neuron (CBN) depicted in Figure \ref{fig:CBN}.

-The neuron takes two inputs $a_1$ and $a_2$ and has weights $w_1$ and $w_2$ on the edges.
-An $\tt XNOR$ gate multiplies the inputs with the weights, and the operation $\tt bitcount$ sums the results to the value $s=w_1 a_1 + w_2 a_2$.
-Finally, the function $f(s)$ determines the activation value $a'$ of the neuron.
-Now, we introduce ancillary inputs and outputs for each operation in the CBN, such that the number of inputs coincides with the number of outputs.
+The neuron takes the input $\underline{a}=(a_1,a_2)$ with the two components $a_1$ and $a_2$, and has weights $w_1,w_2 \in \{1,-1 \}$ on the edges.
+An $\tt XNOR$ gate multiplies the inputs with the weights, yielding $s_i=w_i a_i$, $i=1,2$.
+Afterwards, the operation $\tt bitcount$ sums the results to the value $s=w_1 a_1 + w_2 a_2$.
+Finally, the Sign function $f(s)$ determines the activation value $a'$ of the neuron.
+Now, firstly we introduce ancillary inputs and outputs for each operation in the CBN, such that the number of inputs coincides with the number of outputs.
 These ancillas carry the output values of the operations, while the inputs are preserved.
-This yields a reversible embedding $U_{\tt XNOR}$ of $\tt XNOR$ and $U_{\tt bit+}$ of $\tt bitcount$, see Fig.~\ref{revCBN}.
-Here, $U_{\tt bit+}$ includes both the $\tt bitsum$ operation and the activation through the sign function.
+This yields a reversible embedding $U_{\tt XNOR}$ of $\tt XNOR$ and $U_{\tt bit+}$ of $\tt bitcount$, see Figure \ref{revCBN}.
+Here, $U_{\tt bit+}$ includes both the $\tt bitcount$ operation and the activation through the activation function $f$.